Garinger High School: Historical landmark

 The Charlotte-Mecklenburg Historical Landmarks Commission is considering placing Garinger High School on their study list.
 If placed on the study list a motion would go before the city council who would vote on the issue.

-New schools on campus
+Additional schools on campus

 In the beginning of the 2006–2007 school year, two schools were inaugurated in the CMS system on the Garinger Campus.
 New Technology High School at Garinger, and International Studies at Garinger.
 The following year, three more schools were added: the School of Math and Science at Garinger, the School of Leadership and Public Services at Garinger, and the School of Business and Finance at Garinger.